OML-NPA/FluxExtra.jl/README.md

 ```
 Parallel(layers::Tuple)
 ```
+Allows to have multiple branches in a neural network.

 ### Catenation
 ```
 Catenation(dim::Int64)
 ```
+Concatenates an array of arrays along a dimension `dim`.
+A convenient way of writing `cat(x..., dims = dim)`.

 ### Decatenation
 ```
 Decatenation(output::Int64,dim::Int64)
 ```
+Breaks an array into a number of arrays which is equal to `output` along a dimension `dim`.

 ### Addition
 ```
 Addition()
 ```
+A convenient way of using `x -> sum(x)`

 ### Upscaling
 ```
 Upscaling(multiplier::Float64,new_size::Tuple{Int64,Int64,Int64},dims::Union{Int64,Tuple{Int64,Int64},Tuple{Int64,Int64,Int64}}))
 ```
+Bileniar upscaling.
+Scales the input array by `multiplier`.
+Requires a user to input a new size as a second argument and from 1 to 3 dimensions that should be scaled.

 ### Activation
 ```
 Activation(f::Function)
 ```
+A convenient way of using `x -> some_activation_function`.

 ### Identity
 ```
 Identity()